DannyCoop/DannyCoop/README.md

-### Hi there my name is Daniel Cooper welcom to my git hub!
+### Hi there my name is Daniel Cooper welcome to my git hub!

 Sorry for the lack of green squares I was working in a private repository.